 Transitioning to natural hair simply means that you want to let go of the creamy crack (perm) and embrace the hair that naturally grows directly out of your head.

-When you make up your mind about going from relaxed to natural you take it slowly by allowing your hair to slowly grow out whilst only trimming off the permed ends bit by bit.
+Once you make up your mind about going from relaxed to natural you can take it slowly by allowing your hair to slowly grow out whilst only trimming off the permed ends bit by bit.

 The idea is that you wait for your new growth to come in so that you can maintain the length of your hair.